 In 2009 Central Region received a capital budget increment of \$55K to conduct a trial fishery for big and longnose skates in PWS.
 Fishery GHLs based upon trawl survey density data were used to set Inside District GHLs of 9 mt for big and 50 mt lb for longnose skates.
 Trawl survey density data were extrapolated based upon area to the Outside District and yielded GHLs of 13.6 mt and 68 mt for big and longnose skates.
 The fishery was announced with a registration deadline in order to gauge participation and commissioner's permits with stipulations for logbooks, reporting requirements and accommodation of a department observer were issued to 23 vessels.
-Management for the relatively small GHLs for big skate proved problematic with one GHL exceeded by a single landing.
-Five trips were observed and most deliveries sampled for size and sex.
-A total of 224 vertebrae samples were collected for age determination.
-Harvests of big skate totaled 21.4 mt and 37.6 mt from the Inside and Outside Districts.
+Management for the relatively small GHLs for big skate proved problematic in 2009 with one GHL exceeded by a single landing.
+Harvests of big skate totaled 21.4 mt and 37.6 mt from the Inside and Outside Districts in 2009.
 Longnose skate GHLs were not achieved in either district and harvest totaled 31.2 mt and 27.0 mt from the Inside and Outside Districts respectively.
-Work on a "Developing Fisheries" policy, intended to reduce the potential for a fishery to escalate beyond management control, has halted at present.
+With enough funds remaining for a second year of skate fishing, the PWS fishery reopened in 2010 on March 6, concurrent with the commercial halibut fishery, with GHLs similar to those in 2009 and similar permit stipulations except for a trip limit restriction on big skate of 2,500 lb per consecutive two-day period.
+Although the Inside District big skate GHL was achieved and fishing there closed March 21, no other GHLs were achieved and the Outside District and longnose skate in the Inside District closed April 30.
+Skate harvest in the 2010 directed fishery was 12 mt of big skate and 35 mt of longnose skate.
+(Contact Charlie Trowbridge)